The submission site is now open. Posters must be submitted by July 17, 2017, at 11:59 p.m., Pacific Daylight Time.

-The 59th Annual Meeting of the American Society of Hematology (ASH) will be held Saturday, December 3, through Tuesday, December 6, 2017, in San Diego, California.
+The 59th Annual Meeting of the American Society of Hematology (ASH) will be held Saturday, December 9, through Tuesday, December 12, 2017, in Atlanta, Georgia.
 The goal of the Global Capacity-Building Showcase is to encourage international collaborations in the form of capacity-building programs in low- and middle-income countries.
 The Showcase will highlight existing partnerships with measurable outcomes related to research or capacity-building.

 All submissions for the Global Capacity-Building Showcase must be in the form of electronic posters via ASH's online submission system.
-The site opens in late May, and the poster submission deadline is Tuesday, July 17, 2017, 11:59 p.m.
+The poster submission deadline is Tuesday, July 17, 2017, 11:59 p.m.
 (PDT).

 Information for Authors